 The art world’s terms for my art box sculptures are mixed media, assemblage or box sculpture.
 The generic category for my artwork is “outsider folk art” which only means that I am not a formally trained artist.

-The art world’s relevant terms for my boxes are mixed media, assemblage or box sculpture.
-Whatever you call them, my art box sculptures are inspired by Joseph Cornell whose work I first enjoyed over 35 years ago at the Chicago Art Institute.
-And, full disclosure, in the 1980s, within walking distance from the California State Capitol, I launched City Gallery so who knows how many up and coming contemporary Northern California artists have influenced me.
+Call them what you will, my art boxes are inspired by Joseph Cornell whose work I first enjoyed over 35 years ago at the Chicago Art Institute.
+And, in the 1980s, within walking distance of the California State Capitol, I launched City Gallery so who knows how many up and coming contemporary Northern California artists have influenced me.

-Reflecting my interest in the art of the written word, each of my boxes is tombstoned with a noteworthy quotation that, in some unknown way, tickles me.
-Not that it matters, but my all-time favorite playwright is George Bernard Shaw, although I try not to over-quote him.
+Reflecting my interest in the art of the written word, each of my boxes is tombstoned with a quotation that invites us to think…or laugh.
+Not that it matters to your perception of the work itself, but my all-time favorite playwright is George Bernard Shaw, but I try not to over-quote him.
 I easily could.
 My favorite sculptor is Rodin.
 I don’t have a single favorite painter, but of late, Kerry James Marshall lights me up.
-Oh yes, I also go nuts over neon signage, but don’t usually care for neon art.
+To pour some creative perspective into myself, I frequently listen to Barbra Streisand sing Putting It Together.

 I work under the patient supervision of my cat named Marshmallow.